Yochhelun/YoChi_list/README.md

   2. Apache 2.4

 # USAGE
-Upload to your host the .zip file of any item in the list Extract zip on host
+Upload to your host the .zip file of any item in the list<br>
+Extract zip on host<br>
-Configure settings.php
+Configure settings.php<br>

 # Disclaimer